What does the financial ombudsman do?

 An adjudicator will investigate your complaint and reach an opinion based on all of the information.

-If you accept the Ombudsman's decision, it's legally binding on both you and the business.
+If you accept the Financial Ombudsman Service's decision, it's legally binding on both you and the business.

-If you do not accept it, then it is not binding and you are free to pursue the matter further through the courts.
+If you don't accept the decision, then it is not binding and you are free to pursue the matter further through the courts.

 Going to court